aimms/documentation/dataexchange/api.rst

 	:param streamName: name of memory stream to export content from
 	:param content: output string parameter to hold the content (up to 16 KB) exported from the memory stream
+	:param base64: (optional) argument indicating whether the content of the memory stream should be base64-decoded

 .. js:function:: dex::WriteStreamToFile

 	Write the content of an existing memory stream to a file.

 	:param streamName: name of memory stream to write content from
-	:param fileName: name of the to which the content of the stream needs to be written.
+	:param fileName: name of the file to which the content of the stream needs to be written.
+	:param base64: (optional) argument indicating whether the content of the memory stream should be base64-decoded

+.. js::function:: dex::ReadStreamFromFile

+	Read the content of a file into a memory stream.

+	:param streamName: name of memory stream to write content to
+	:param fileName: name of the file from which the content of the stream needs to be read.
+	:param base64: (optional) argument indicating whether the content of the memory stream should be base64-encoded

 Generators
 ----------